Assisted Dying for Terminally Ill Adults (Scotland) Bill: Debate

-The Swinney government took a neutral stance on the bill, so Scottish National Party MSPs had a free vote.
-John Swinney said he would vote against the bill.
-Former SNP Depute Leader and Leader of the SNP in the House of Commons, Angus Robertson voted in favour of the bill.
+The Swinney government took a neutral stance on the bill, so Scottish National Party (SNP) MSPs had a free vote.
+John Swinney himself voted against the bill.
+The SNP's Depute Leader, Keith Brown voted against the bill at all three stages.
+Former SNP Depute Leader and former Leader of the SNP in the House of Commons, Angus Robertson voted in favour of the bill.
 Cabinet Secretary for Finance and Local Government and former Deputy First Minister of Scotland, Shona Robison voted for the bill.
 Former First Ministers Nicola Sturgeon and Humza Yousaf indicated they would vote against the bill.
 Deputy first minister of Scotland Kate Forbes said that she would vote against the bill.
 Shirley-Anne Somerville, the Cabinet Secretary for Social Justice declared her support for the bill in May 2025.

-Anas Sarwar, leader of Scottish Labour declared that he would not support the bill.
+Anas Sarwar, the leader of Scottish Labour said that he would not support the bill.
 Labour MSPs were given a free vote on the bill.
 Labour MSP Pam Duncan-Glancy, the first permanent wheelchair user to be elected to Holyrood, was a major opponent of the bill.

-Alex Cole-Hamilton, leader of the Scottish Liberal Democrats, supported the bill.
+Alex Cole-Hamilton, the leader of the Scottish Liberal Democrats, supported the bill.

-Lorna Slater and Patrick Harvie, co-leaders of the Scottish Greens, supported the bill.
+Lorna Slater and Patrick Harvie, the co-leaders of the Scottish Greens, supported the bill.

-Russell Findlay, leader of the Scottish Conservatives, has also said he will cast his vote in favour.
-Douglas Ross, former leader of the Conservatives, revealed he would vote against the bill.
+Russell Findlay, the leader of the Scottish Conservatives, initially said he would cast his vote in favour.
+However, on 9 March 2026, Findlay withdrew his support for the bill.
+He subsequently voted against the bill on its final vote on 17 March 2026.
+Douglas Ross, the former leader of the Conservatives, revealed he would vote against the bill.

 Ash Regan, the sole Alba MSP, said she would vote against the bill.

 Public opinion

 In March 2024, a nationwide poll of over 10,000 people from across England, Scotland and Wales was commissioned by Dignity in Dying (a pro-assisted suicide group), found that 75 per cent of respondents supported legalising assisted suicide versus 14 per cent who opposed.
 Muslims were the only demographic in which the majority opposed.
 Another poll by Ipsos found that 66 per cent of people supported allowing a doctor to assist a terminally ill patient to end their life, with 16 per cent opposing.
 The polls were condemned by opponents of assisted suicide, who said they do not reflect people’s considered opinions when they are given more detailed information.

 Doctors in the UK are evenly split on assisted dying, based on their experiences working within the health system.
 Similarly, according to the Royal College of Psychiatrists, psychiatrists are evenly split, with opposition to the proposed Westminster bill based on the belief that it would not provide sufficient safeguards.